 Since most of us will be visiting colleges in some fashion, it’s important to do it right.
 Doing college visits well can have an impact on finding a good match for our student, picking the right school, and finding a college that fits into our budget.

 In this article, I explain the five types of college visits and how they can help you find the right school, avoid mistakes, and put your student on the path to a bright future.

 Understanding the 5 Types of College Visits

-The main visit types are the stealth visit, open house or college day, and the formal visit.
+The main campus visit types are the stealth visit, the open house or college day, and the formal visit.
 These are the three ways that most families and students will begin their college visit process.

 Later, an accepted senior visit may be added to help with finalizing your college choice.

 If you have an aspiring athlete, you will follow a different process, and you’ll need to learn how traditional visits and athletic visits work together.